Types of Bankruptcy in Pennsylvania and New Jersey

 These are just a few of the many benefits of bankruptcy that both Chapter 7 and Chapter 13 bankruptcy offer.
 To learn more about how each chapter can help you, don’t hesitate to reach out to our team.
 We are always happy to help, and no question is too small.

-Chapter 13 takes longer to complete.
-Chapter 7 cases typically conclude in as little as six months, while Chapter 13 requires a period of three or five years to complete, depending on the circumstances.
+- Chapter 7 can take as little as six months to complete, while Chapter 13 requires a period of three or five years to complete.

-Both chapters can temporarily postpone foreclosure due to the automatic stay.
-However, only Chapter 13 can prevent foreclosure, because unlike Chapter 7, Chapter 13 gives you time to catch up on missed mortgage payments.
+- Both chapters can halt foreclosure proceedings, but Chapter 13 can stop foreclosure by allowing you to catch up on mortgage payments.

-“Personal bankruptcy” or “consumer bankruptcy” refers to bankruptcy for individuals and married couples.
+“Personal” or “consumer” bankruptcy refers to bankruptcy for individuals and married couples.
 As the name implies, “business bankruptcy” is bankruptcy for business entities.

 Depending on what type of business you operate, how much debt the business has incurred, and what your goals for the business are, it may be appropriate to file Chapter 7, Chapter 11, or, if you are a sole proprietor, Chapter 13.